pbklink/motif-core/etc/motif-core.api.md

     export function tryCreateFromJson(element: JsonElement): Result<GridLayoutOrNamedReferenceDefinition>;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "GridLayoutRecordStore" is marked as @public, but its signature references "GridRecordStore" which is marked as @internal
 // Warning: (ae-missing-release-tag) "GridLayoutRecordStore" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "GridLayoutRecordStore" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //